 In their prayers, my Christian students turn to a God who -- in his human form -- walked the earth in Palestine and spoke Aramaic, a close cousin of Arabic.
 When their thoughts turn to afterlife, my students think of the Day of Judgment, paradise and hell, concepts borrowed from the ancient Egyptians and Persians.
 "Paradise" entered into English, via Greek, from the ancient Avestan pairidaeza.

-Of medieval origin, the college was inspired and, most likely, modeled after the madrasa, or Islamic college, first set up by a Seljuk vizier in eleventh century Baghdad.
+Of medieval origin, the college was inspired and, most likely, modeled after the madrasa, or Islamic college, first set up by a Seljuk vizier in eleventh-century Baghdad.
 In a nod to this connection, professors at universities still hold a "chair," a practice that goes back to the madrasa, where the teacher alone sat in a chair while his students sat around him on rugs.

-When they finish college and prepare to receive her Baccalaureate at the graduation ceremony, our students might do well to acknowledge another forgotten connection to the madrasa.
+When they finish college and prepare to receive their Baccalaureate at the graduation ceremony, our students might do well to acknowledge another forgotten connection to the madrasa.
 This diploma harks back to the ijaza -- Arabic for license -- given to students who graduated from madrasas in the Islamicate.

 Our student runs into fields of study -- algebra, trigonometry, astronomy, chemistry, medicine and philosophy -- that were introduced, via Latin, to Western Europe from the Islamicate.
 They also encounter a variety of scientific terms -- algorithm, alkali, borax, amalgam, alembic, amber, calibrate, azimuth and nadir -- which have Arabic roots.